ketlindelima/Python_chatbot/README.md

 [image]: https://user-images.githubusercontent.com/74323079/197056368-a37cc994-5f6a-40b2-b9ba-1b1a9e7821df.png "Prompt Image"

 This program is able to understand many languages.
-In case, I will use this ChatBot to receipt and send messages in Portuguese, like in the example below:
+In this case, I will use this ChatBot to receipt and send messages in Portuguese, like in the example below:

 ![alt text][image]